microsoft/TypeScript-Handbook/pages/Functions.md

 With this change, the overloads now give us type-checked calls to the `pickCard` function.

 In order for the compiler to pick the correct typecheck, it follows a similar process to the underlying JavaScript.
-It looks at the overload list, and proceeding with the first overload attempts to call the function with the provided parameters.
+It looks at the overload list, and proceeding with the first overload, attempts to call the function with the provided parameters.
 If it finds a match, it picks this overload as the correct overload.
 For this reason, it's customary to order overloads from most specific to least specific.